gideonrotich/BarcodeScanner/README.md

-# Android Take Home Assignment

-This is a take home assignment for an Android developer applying to IDFlo

-## Introduction

-For this assignment, you need to do the following:

 * Create a new Android app
 * Ask for permissions from the user to get location & use camera view.